Austevoll Municipality: Islands

+The largest islands (in order) are Huftarøy, Selbjørn, Hundvåko, Stolmen, Storekalsøy, and Møkster.
+Other islands in the municipality include Litlakalsøy, Lunnøya, Drøna, Rostøya, Fugløya, Horgo, Sandtorr, and Trollsøya among many others.

 Neighbours

-The island municipality shares water borders with the municipality of Øygarden to the north, Bergen and Bjørnafjorden municipalities to the northeast, Tysnes municipality to the east, and Fitjar and Bømlo municipalities to the south.
-The North Sea lies to the west of Austevoll.
+The island municipality shares water borders with Øygarden Municipality to the north, Bergen Municipality and Bjørnafjorden Municipality to the northeast, Tysnes Municipality to the east, and Fitjar Municipality and Bømlo Municipality to the south.
+The North Sea lies to the west of Austevoll Municipality.

 Demographics

 Of the 667 islands, only eight are populated year-round.
 About 29% of the inhabitants live in densely populated areas.
 About 28% of the inhabitants are under the age of 17, which is 4.4% over the national average.
 About 4.7% of the inhabitants are 80 years or older.